continue-revolution/sd-webui-animatediff/README.md

  (see `Settings/AnimateDiff` for detail), move hints to js, install imageio\[ffmpeg\] automatically when MP4 save fails.
 - `2023/10/16`: [v1.9.2](https://github.com/continue-revolution/sd-webui-animatediff/releases/tag/v1.9.2): Add context generator to completely remove any closed loop, prompt travel support closed loop, infotext fully supported including prompt travel, README refactor

+For future update plan, please query [here](https://github.com/continue-revolution/sd-webui-animatediff/pull/224).

 ## How to Use
 1. Update your WebUI to v1.6.0 and ControlNet to v1.1.410, then install this extension via link.
 I do not plan to support older version.
 1. Download motion modules and put the model weights under `stable-diffusion-webui/extensions/sd-webui-animatediff/model/`.
 If you want to use another directory to save model weights, please go to `Settings/AnimateDiff`.
-See [model zoo](#motion-module-model-zoo) for a list of available motion modules.
+See [model zoo](#model-zoo) for a list of available motion modules.
 1. Enable `Pad prompt/negative prompt to be same length` in `Settings/Optimization` and click `Apply settings`.
 You must do this to prevent generating two separate unrelated GIFs.
 Checking `Batch cond/uncond` is optional, which can improve speed but increase VRAM usage.

 ### WebUI